cfrBernard/UnityLiteL10n/README.md

 }
 ```

-> The filename (e.g. EN.json, FR.json) is used as the language code.
+> - The filename (e.g. EN.json, FR.json) is used as the language code.
+> - JSON entries must now be valid and non-null; empty files will trigger warnings or errors in strictMode

 ---